shuchC18/shuchC18/README.md

-I'm a data science enthusiast with a foundation in physics and professional experience as a technical writer, specializing in topics like machine learning, data engineering, and analytics.
+I'm a data science enthusiast with a foundation in physics and professional experience as a technical writing, data analsis, EDA, and documentation specializing in topics like machine learning, data engineering, and analytics.
 Over the past year, I’ve built a strong understanding of core data concepts while translating them into clear, engaging content for diverse audiences.

 Now, I’m transitioning into hands-on roles in data science with a growing focus on finance and quantitative research.
 I enjoy working with Python, SQL, and Power BI to uncover actionable insights and support smarter decision-making through data storytelling.